maderazokylec220748-web/hologram1/FIXES_SUMMARY.md

 - The `.env` file is in `.gitignore` - your secrets are safe
 - `npm start` requires running `npm run build` first
 - `npm run dev` doesn't require a build step
-- Database connection works with both local PostgreSQL and Neon serverless
-- The application uses Neon serverless driver (`@neondatabase/serverless`) which works with both local and cloud PostgreSQL
+- The application uses MySQL2 driver which works with both local and cloud MySQL (PlanetScale, Railway, etc.)

 ## 🔄 Migration from Replit to VS Code